MOMA hails Henri Matisse with 'Cut-Outs' exhibition

 The show, "Henri Matisse: the Cut-Outs," which runs from Oct.
 12 through Feb.
 8 at the Museum of Modern Art (MOMA), includes 100 works from private and public collections, drawings, textiles and stained glass from the final years of the renowned artist, who died in 1954 aged 84.

-"It is the most extensive exhibition of this period of Matisse's work ever mounted," said Jodi Hauptman, a curator of the show, which was organized in collaborations with the Tate Modern in London.
+"It is the most extensive exhibition of this period of Matisse's work ever mounted," said Jodi Hauptman, a curator of the show, which was organised in collaborations with the Tate Modern in London.

 "He is at the end of his life but he is still inventing something new," said Hauptman, "and not accepting what he had always done."

-The exhibition follows Matisse as he begins with small works of dancers twirling and leaping and figures in bright colors, using paper which was more expedient and less labor intensive than paint.
+The exhibition follows Matisse as he begins with small works of dancers twirling and leaping and figures in bright colours, using paper which was more expedient and less labour intensive than paint.

 It follows with Jazz, a series of works for a project for publisher Teriade, and continues with larger works such as "The Thousand and One Nights," which depicts the story of fictional Queen Scheherazade from the Arabian Nights, and his four "Blue Nude" studies of the female form.